-The Daybreak Star Cultural Center is a Native American Cultural Center in Seattle, Washington, described by its parent organization United Indians of All Tribes as “an urban base for Native Americans in the Seattle area.”
-Daybreak Star Indian Cultural Center is Located on 20 acres (81,000 m²) in Seattle’s Discovery Park in the Magnolia neighborhood.
+Daybreak Star Indian Cultural Center is a land base and community center for Native Americans in the Seattle area, and United Indians’ headquarters.
+It is located on 20 acres (81,000 m²) in Discovery Park in Seattle’s Magnolia neighborhood.

 About Daybreak Star

-The center owes its existence to Native American activists, including our founder, Bernie Whitebear.
-Together with the Indian community, they staged a non-violent militant takeover and occupation of the land in 1970 after most of the Fort Lawton military base was declared surplus by the U.S. Department of Defense.
-More about UIATF History
+Daybreak Star owes its existence to Native American activists, including United Indians’ founder, Bernie Whitebear.
+Together with the Indian community, they staged a non-violent takeover and occupation of the land in 1970 after most of the Fort Lawton military base was declared surplus by the U.S. Department of Defense.

 Cultural Center, Event and Conference Space

 A major nucleus of Native American cultural activity as well as a unique event space, Daybreak Star services as a conference center, a location for powwows, home to United Indians’ Sacred Circle Gallery, and the headquarters of our organization and many of our services.